Plant Help

 • How much of the plant can I harvest without killing it?

-When most plants first sprout out of the ground they generally have a set of leaves that look nothing like what an actual basil or parsley leaf may look like.
-These are called "Seed leaves" and are just there to power the plant until it is large enough to grow "True leaves" (which look much more ...
+Maximizing Plant Growth and Harvest with Gathera When most plants first sprout out of the ground, they generally have a set of leaves that look nothing like what an actual basil or parsley leaf may look like.
+These are called "Seed leaves" and are just there to power the plant until it is large ...

 • Identifying plant health 101